you-zhou/notes/dev.md

 ## SQLite
 sqlite3 is part of the Python Standard Library.

-The ONLY thing that needs to be done before we can perform any operation on a SQLite DB via Python's `sqlite3` module is to open a connection to an **SQLite DB file**.
+The ONLY thing that needs to be done before we can perform any operation on a SQLite DB via Python's `sqlite3` module is to open a connection to an **SQLite DB file**. e.g. `sqlite_file` in the example below:
 ```python
 import sqlite3
 conn = sqlite3.connect(sqlite_file)
 c = conn.cursor()
 ```
+And this `sqlite_file` can be `
+sqlite_file = '/Users/Sebastian/Desktop/my_db.sqlite'`

 ## dataset